The Enchanted Tiki Room: Stitch Presents Aloha e Komo Mai!: History

 The Tiki Room opened in Tokyo Disneyland with the rest of the park on April 15, 1983.
-It was originally a Japanese version of the original Tiki Room show in Disneyland until 1999, when it was replaced with a new incarnation called "The Enchanted Tiki Room: Now Playing Get The Fever!"
+It was originally a Japanese version of the original Tiki Room show in Disneyland until June 16, 1999, when it was replaced with a new incarnation called "The Enchanted Tiki Room: Now Playing Get The Fever!"
 This version featured the Tiki Room in a Las Vegas nightclub setting and removed the four host birds from the original show (José, Michael, Pierre, and Fritz), replacing them with four lounge host birds: Danno, Scats, Buddy, and Lava (the first female host bird).
 The story involved the birds trying to wake up the sleeping Tiki Gods, which was accomplished by Lava singing "Fever" to them.
 An English demo track of the show was recorded.

-Get the Fever closed in January 2008 and was replaced on July 25, 2008 with Stitch Presents Aloha E Komo Mai!, adding Stitch from the Lilo & Stitch franchise to the show.
+"The Enchanted Tiki Room: Now Playing Get The Fever!" closed in January 27, 2008 and was replaced on July 25, 2008 with a fourth and latest incarnation called “The Enchanted Tiki Room: Stitch Presents Aloha e Komo Mai!”, adding Stitch from the Lilo & Stitch franchise to the show.